Ankle Dislocation Management in the ED

 Anterior dislocations result from the foot being forced anteriorly at the ankle joint.

-Typically, anterior dislocation occurs with the foot fixed and a posterior force applied to the tibia or with forced dorsiflexion.
+Typically, anterior dislocation occurs when the foot is fixed and a posterior force is applied to the tibia, or it can occur with forced dorsiflexion.

 Lateral